CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish.tar.zst
 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst</pre>

-Locating my data is easy as there is just two objects in the bucket, but as more data is added to Allas, locating a specific file from dozens of  buckets containing hundreds of objects, may be difficult.
+Locating my data is easy as there are just two objects in the bucket, but as more data is added to Allas, locating a specific file from dozens of buckets containing hundreds of objects, may be difficult.
 In that case, you can search for a specific file with command: `a-find`.
 In this case I could check if some object contains file Danio_rerio.GRCz10.fa with command: